sofiajenn1fer/personal_todolist/README.md

    - You can click the "Edit" button to update the task or "Delete" to remove it from the list.

 4. **Mark Tasks as Complete**:
-   - Once a task is completed, you can click the "Mark Complete" button to mark it as finished.
+   - Once a task is completed, clicking on the "Mark Complete" button marks it as finished.

 ## Screenshots